create-go-app/cli/README.md

 ### `deploy`

-CLI command for deploy Docker containers with your project via Ansible to a remote server.
+CLI command for deploy Docker containers with your project via Ansible to the remote server.

-> ☝️ You should only run this command from the **root folder** of your project, which created with `create` and `generate` commands!
+> ☝️ You should only run this command from the **root folder** of your project, which created with `create` commands!
 It's a necessary condition for everything to work perfectly.

 Make sure that you have [Python 3.8+](https://www.python.org/downloads/) and [Ansible 2.9+](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-specific-operating-systems) installed on your computer.
 Run `deploy` command: